juliannaparsons/juliannaparsons/README.md

 Lifelong Learner
 Dessert Enthusiast

+Looking to collaborate on Python/R/SQL data analysis projects!

 <!---
 juliannaparsons/juliannaparsons is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.